Office of Financial Aid and Scholarships

 If you are taking 5 units or less: Your financial aid eligibility will be reviewed automatically and you will be notified if you are awarded.

 Financial aid disbursements for Summer 2022 will begin AFTER June 6, 2022.

 Please take note that students are responsible for paying their fees at the time of registration in Intersession/Summer.
 Fee Deferments are not available.

-This means that Fall 2020 financial aid cannot be disbursed until after Summer grades are processed by the Records Office and the SAP process has run in our office to ensure you are meeting SAP requirements.
-If you are enrolled in Summer 2020 courses, Fall 2020 financial aid will not be available at the start of the Fall 2022 semester but should be disbursed within two weeks of the semester start.
+This means that Fall 2022 financial aid cannot be disbursed until after Summer grades are processed by the Records Office and the SAP process has run in our office to ensure you are meeting SAP requirements.
+If you are enrolled in Summer 2022 courses, Fall 2022 financial aid will not be available at the start of the Fall 2022 semester but should be disbursed within two weeks of the semester start.

-Please monitor your account for a fee deferment for the Fall 2020 semester and contact our office if you do not have a fee deferment and believe you qualify for one.
-Click HERE for our Fee Deferment policy.
+Please monitor your account for a fee deferment for the Fall 2022 semester and contact our office if you do not have a fee deferment and believe you qualify for one.
+Click HERE for our Fee Deferment Criteria information.

 If you are not meeting SAP requirements, your financial aid may be cancelled.
 You have the opportunity to appeal your SAP status and if it is approved, then your financial aid will be able to disburse.
 Please see the SAP webpage for more information and SAP deadlines.

 - If you are a dependent student, your parent may apply for a Parent PLUS Loan to help cover the costs of your education.
 This is a loan in your parent's name on behalf of your education.
 After your parent applies for the Parent PLUS loan at studentaid.gov and is approved, we will be notified and will begin processing.
 In order to be eligibile, you do need to be in at least 6 units.